The U.S. fired 25% of its THAAD stockpile in 12 days. With Epic Fury underway, what the interceptor math reveals about empire’s industrial limits.

 This is not primarily a story about whether the U.S. will “run out” of weapons.
 It is a story about the structural contradiction built into how American military power is actually organized — and what happens when that contradiction meets sustained, multi-theater warfare.
+The theoretical framework for that contradiction is developed in the throughput problem piece.

 The Specific Problem with High-End Interceptors

 THAAD is not an obscure system.
 It is the United States’ primary capability for intercepting ballistic missiles at high altitude — the layer of defense that catches Iranian medium-range missiles before they can reach their targets.
-The U.S. Army operates eight THAAD batteries total.
+The U.S. Army operates eight THAAD batteries in total.
 Two were deployed to Israel last year.
 The other six are distributed across global commitments: South Korea, Guam, the continental U.S., and rotating deployments elsewhere.

-Before the emergency contract announced in July 2025, Lockheed Martin was producing 96 THAAD interceptors per year.
+Before the emergency contract announced in July 2025, 96 interceptors yearly was Lockheed Martin’s production rate.
 A single twelve-day conflict consumed 150.
 The math requires no elaboration.
-The Pentagon has since signed a $2 billion contract modification with Lockheed to expand production toward 400 per year — a fourfold increase that analysts describe as still insufficient for a peer conflict.
+The Pentagon has since signed Lockheed’s $2B contract to expand production toward 400 per year — a fourfold increase that analysts describe as still insufficient for a peer conflict.

 Long-Range Precision Munitions and the Taiwan Arithmetic